alpacahq/example-hftish/README.md

 - `--secret-key`: your API key secret.
 (Can also be set via the APCA_API_SECRET_KEY environment variable.)
 - `--base-url`: the URL to connect to.
 (Can also be set via the APCA_API_BASE_URL environment variable.
 Defaults to "https://paper-api.alpaca.markets" if using a paper account key, "https://api.alpaca.markets" otherwise.)

-The algorithm can be stopped at any time by sending a keyboard interrupt `CTRL+Z` to the console.
+The algorithm can be stopped at any time by sending a keyboard interrupt `CTRL+C` to the console.
+(You may need to send two `CTRL+C` commands to kill the process depending where in the execution you catch it.)

 ## Note